 - The close definition implies the monitoring of the victim’s online activity, sometimes the cyber stalking converts into stalking.

 - Cyber stalking becomes harmful if the Cyber stalker move into action and acts in order to take psychological harm to the victim.

-Statistics of cyber bullying which helps in discovering that bullying in schools kids is at the majority.
-To understand what is cyber bullying and how to stop bullying first let’s get to know some facts of the cyber bullying:
+Statistics of cyberbullying helps in discovering that bullying in schools kids is at the majority.
+To understand what is cyberbullying and how to stop bullying first let’s get to know some facts about cyberbullying:

-- 1 in 4 kids have been bullied more than once and in total 43% of the kids have fallen prey to cyber bullying or anti-bullying
+- 1 in 4 kids is bully more than once.
+And in total 43% of the kids have fallen prey to cyber bullying or anti-bullying

 - India ranks at number 3 in the list of online bullying cases as per the survey conducted by Microsoft in 2012 in 25 countries

 - 70% of the cyber bullying or anti-bullying activities happen over facebook

 - Usage of mobile phones by almost 80% of the teens makes it a common and most popular medium for anti-bullying.